 Government has been pursuing an austerity policy of selling public land to developers to plug gaps in state and agency current accounts.
-But not only is this process woefully off-target, just 6% of homes built on public land has been for social rent.20
+But not only is this process woefully off-target, just 6% of homes built on public land has been for social rent.17

 - This fire sale of public land should stop.
-In its place, the government should seek to directly develop surplus public land for socially rented and other genuinely affordable homes using an in-house development team within the new Public Land and Housing Corporation (see below).
+In its place, the government should seek to directly develop surplus public land for socially rented and other genuinely affordable homes using an in-house development team within a new Public Land and Housing Corporation (see below).
 In addition, as with many of our proposals, government should seek to forge new public-social partnerships over housing in which a long lease is sold to a registered social landlord, with the freehold retained by the government.
 Surplus public land has capacity for 200-250,000 homes over 5-10 years, we estimate. - Assembling and developing the land needed - public and private - to meet social housing need should be a task of a new agency.
 NEF recommends the creation of a Public Land and Housing Corporation within Homes England, with regional offices.
-This would combine surplus public land with additional private land bought at fair values, close to existing use
+This